Cape Town To Cairo (23 Weeks) Nile Trans

 Our final destination, Cairo is only a days drive away.
 Visiting the great Pyramids and Sphinx at Giza with our Egyptologist guide and also the world famous Egyptian Museum in the afternoon is definitely a fitting way to end this amazing expedition.

 Note: As noted in the itinerary, we may not be able to travel through parts of northern Ethiopia or through Sudan.
 The itinerary above should therefore be considered as a guide only and the schedule for the final few weeks of the trip may be adjusted, potentially flying to Egypt from Addis Ababa or Djibouti City (flight at your cost).
-If the trip is cut short due to the time missed in these areas then a partial refund of the Local Payment portion of the trip price will be made.

 What's Included